Puppy Linux: History

 Barry Kauler started Puppy Linux in response to a trend of other distributions becoming stricter on system requirements over time.
 His own distribution, with an emphasis on speed and efficiency and being lightweight, started from "Boot disk HOWTO" and gradually included components file-by-file until Puppy Linux was completed.
-Puppy Linux started as Vector Linux based until it became a fully independent distribution.
+Puppy Linux was initially based on Vector Linux but then became a fully independent distribution.